Ryde Secondary College

 Why is SRE Taught?
 The Catholic Church sees the education of Catholic children in the Faith as integral and key to its mission.
 The NSW Department of Education (DOE) describes SRE “as an integral part of school activities.”
 SRE can be seen then, as part of “a well-rounded education that values and supports the intellectual, creative, physical, social, spiritual and emotional development of each child.”

 What is Taught?
 Catholic SRE teaching programs are approved by the Bishop of the Diocese in liaison with educational experts, for use by SRE Teachers.
 Programs contain suitable lessons for students from Year 7 to Year 12.
-Roman Catholic SRE is provided by St Charles Catholic Church.
+Catholic SRE is provided by Ryde Gladesville Catholic Parish.
 This Parish belongs to the Catholic Archdiocese of Sydney.
 For more information about Roman Catholic SRE, including the authorised curriculum scope and sequence, please visit Catholic Diocese of Sydney

 Combined Christian